Rob Zastryzny

-Robert John Zastryzny (za-STRIZ-nee born March 26, 1992) is a Canadian-American professional baseball pitcher in the Pittsburgh Pirates organization.
-He has previously played in MLB for the Chicago Cubs, New York Mets and Los Angeles Angels.
-He played college baseball for the Missouri Tigers of the University of Missouri.
+Robert John Zastryzny (za-STRIZ-nee born March 26, 1992) is a Canadian-American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago Cubs, New York Mets, Los Angeles Angels, and Pittsburgh Pirates.
+He played college baseball for the Missouri Tigers.

 Early life

-Zastryzny was born in Edmonton, Alberta.
+Zastryzny was born in Edmonton, Alberta, Canada.
 His family moved to Corpus Christi, Texas, when he was one year old.
 Zastryzny holds dual Canadian-American citizenship, and was homeschooled.